 Every other article about DeepSeek V4 says it’s launching “mid-February” or “sometime in March.”
 Those articles are wrong.
-It’s April.
-The model has been delayed twice.
-And the real story isn’t the delay — it’s what changed while everyone was waiting.
+It’s late April.
+The model has been delayed three times now.
+“Late April” is still the community expectation as of April 21 — pre-training is done, V4-Lite has been live-tested on API nodes, but no official V4 launch, no model card, and no Hugging Face drop.

-Reuters confirmed on April 4 that DeepSeek V4 will run on Huawei’s Ascend 950PR chips.
+What’s actually confirmed is the Huawei story.
+Reuters reported on April 4 that DeepSeek V4 will run on Huawei’s Ascend 950PR chips.
 Not NVIDIA.
 Not AMD.
 Huawei.
-That makes it the first frontier AI model built to run on Chinese semiconductor infrastructure — and it has implications that go far beyond a new chatbot.
+That makes it the first frontier AI model built to run on Chinese semiconductor infrastructure — and the implications go far beyond a new chatbot.

-Here’s everything we know right now, updated daily as the launch approaches.
+Here’s everything we know right now, with speculation clearly marked.

 What Is DeepSeek?